josephpaulgiroux/ai_categories/README.md

 ### Available Options

 - `--blind`: Play in blind mode where models don't see other players' answers (false by default)
-- `--feedback`: Provide feedback to the model about their previous turn's response in the game (true by default)
+- `--feedback`: Provide feedback to the model about their previous turn's response in the game (false by default)
 - `--reflect`: Encourage step-by-step thinking in model responses (false by default)
 - `--change_mind`: Allow models to change their answers within a single response (false by default)
 - `--cheater MODEL_NAME`: Designate a model that will receive information about scoring loopholes (none by default)